cde-ev/cdecao/readme.md

 (which is a nonsense-example, since he is instructor of that course) and the (not shown) seventh course in the list as his third choice.

-`room_offset` and `fixed_course` are optional values for each course.
-They default to `0` resp. `false`.
-The value of `room_offset` is always added to the number of planned course attendees of this course, when checking if the course would fit a specific room.
+`room_factor`, `room_offset` and `fixed_course` are optional values for each course.
+They default to `0` resp. `1.0`
+resp. `false`. `room_factor` and `room_offset` are only required when course room fitting is used.
+They are used to calculate the "effective size" of the course, in the sense of how big of a room the course will require with a given number of participants, as described above.

 A course with `fixed_course = true` will always take place; the algorithm is not allowed to consider cancelling it (of course, this might impair the optimal solution's quality or even make the problem infeasible).